Charu Sharma: Pro Kabaddi

 The Pro Kabaddi League is a professional kabaddi league founded in 2014.
 It is an initiative of Mashal Sports, a company which was co-founded by Anand Mahindra and Sharma, who is also a director of Mashal Sports.
 Star India acquired a 74% stake in Mashal Sports, and now has control over the entire league as a majority owner of Mashal Sports.
 Mashal Sports has acquired the rights to organize the league for a period of 10 years from International Kabaddi Federation (IKF) with an option to renew it further.

 Coca-Cola Bahrain Premier League 2018

 Charu Sharma was among the invitees to promote cricket in Bahrain and held the finals of Coca-Cola Bahrain Premier League Quiz 2018.

 He is also a member of the Bangalore Political Action Committee (B.PAC).

 FUH Cast by Fakeeh University Hospital Dubai

-FUHCast were thrilled to have the famous cricket commentator, Mr. Charu Sharma, as a special guest.
-Mr. Charu dives into the world of sports injuries, player health, and other medical-related topics.
-This episode at Fakeeh University Hospital Dubai packed with valuable insights for athletes, sports enthusiasts, and anyone interested in the intersection of sports and health.
+FUH Cast featured cricket commentator Charu Sharma as a guest on an episode filmed at Fakeeh University Hospital, Dubai.
+Sharma discussed sports injuries, player health, and other medical topics.